it-all/Spaghettify/README.md

  - postgres=# create database mydbname with owner mydbname;
  - $ psql -U mydbname < /path/to/spaghettify.postgres.sql

-Create your environmental variables.
+Create your environmental variables by copying src/config/env-sample.php to src/config/env.php .
 Be sure to set the database connection.
+Note that a .gitignore file with env.php is included in the config directory to help prevent uploading your sensitive information to the web.
-Copy src/config/env-sample.php to src/config/env.php
+$ cp src/config/env-sample.php src/config/env.php

 Create a local site with src/public as the root directory (default web server is Apache w/ .htaccess in src/public).
 Set your error log to /path/to/project/storage/logs/apacheErrors.log if you so desire.
 Remember to restart apache if necessary.
 You will probably have to:
 $ chmod 777 storage/sessions